ZilinGao/GM-SOP/README.md

 ## Introduction

-We propose a novel global gated mixture second-order pooling network(GM-SOP).
-Our GM-SOP embeds multiple second-order pooling modules at the end of CNN which can be trained in an end-to-end manner.
-Compared with [single second-order pooling network](https://github.com/jiangtaoxie/MPN-COV), GM-SOP break the unimodal distribution assumption and has the potential of capturing more abundant image feature.
-Besides, in order to solve the high time-consuming brought by multiple second-order pooling modules, a sparsity-constrained gating module is introduced.
+In most of existing deep convolutional neural networks (CNNs) for classification, global average (first-order) pooling (GAP) has become a standard module to summarize activations of the last convolution layer as final representation for prediction.
+Recent researches show integration of higher-order pooling (HOP) methods clearly improves performance of deep CNNs.
+However, both GAP and existing HOP methods assume unimodal distributions, which cannot fully capture statistics of convolutional activations, limiting representation ability of deep CNNs, especially for samples with complex contents.
+To overcome the above limitation, this paper proposes a global Gated Mixture of Second-order Pooling (GM-SOP) method to further improve representation ability of deep CNNs.
+To this end, we introduce a sparsity-constrained gating mechanism and propose a novel parametric SOP as component of mixture model.
+Given a bank of SOP candidates, our method can adaptively choose Top-K(K > 1) candidates for each input sample through the sparsity-constrained gating module, and performs weighted sum of outputs of K selected candidates as representation of the sample.
+The proposed GM-SOP can flexibly accommodate a large number of personalized SOP candidates in an efficient way, leading to richer representations.
+The deep networks with our GM-SOP can be end-to-end trained, having potential to characterize complex, multi-modal distributions.
-GM-SOP is evaluated on two large scale datasets and it is superior to its counterparts, achieving very competitive performance.
+The proposed method is evaluated on two large scale image benchmarks (i.e., downsampled ImageNet-1K and Places365), and experimental results show our GM-SOP is superior to its counterparts and achieves very competitive performance.

 ## Citation